-Currently, vNFS's client-side cache is rudimentary and uses simple LRU eviction; in the future, we plan to use more sophisticated caching algorithms specially designed for NFS (instead of a onesize-fits-all page cache designed for any file system) to further improve performance.
+Limitations and future work.
+Currently vNFS does not include a cache; an implementation is underway.
 To simplify error handling, we plan to support optionally executing a compound as an atomic transaction.
-Finally, compounded operations are processed sequentially by current NFS servers; we plan to modify a server to execute them in parallel while carefully maintaining transactional semantics.
+Finally, compounded operations are processed sequentially by current NFS servers; we plan to execute them in parallel with careful interoperation with transactional semantics.